Grab Bar Height Guide (ADA Bathroom Safety Standards)

 Shorter or taller individuals may prefer slightly different heights for comfortable gripping.

-Bathroom layout
+Bathroom Layout

 Shower walls, tile placement, and existing studs can affect installation locations.

-Type of grab bar
+Type of Grab Bar

 Some bars are mounted horizontally, vertically, or at an angle depending on their purpose.

-Support needs
+Support Needs

 People with limited mobility may prefer bars positioned slightly lower for easier reach.